Feds: ‘Greedy’ young mayor stole from investors to fund ‘lavish lifestyle’

 Now 26, the Democrat was elected as a city councilor in 2013 and after one term was elected mayor in 2015, the youngest mayor in the history of the old mill city of about 85,000 people and the first of Cape Verdean descent.
 The U.S. Conference of Mayors said at the time he was the youngest mayor to run a city as large as Fall River.
 He won re-election handily in November.

 Correia was arrested early Thursday in Bridgewater and charged with wire fraud and filing false tax returns.
-He is expected to appear in federal court in Boston on Thursday afternoon.
-His defense attorney didn’t return a request for comment.
-The mayor’s office said Correia was expected to provide a statement after his arraignment.
+He pleaded not guilty in Boston’s federal court, told reporters he believes he will be vindicated and said he will “absolutely not” resign.

+“I look forward to my day in court to share my side of the story and to clear my name,” he said in a written statement.

 Correia founded SnoOwl in 2012 and began the next year to seek investors in return for equity in his company, the indictment says.
 While he spent the funds for his personal gain, U.S. Attorney Andrew Lelling said, he lied to investors about the progress of the app as the company floundered.